hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 After these steps, power-cycle ONT and login via Telnet with `root\admin` credentials.
 From this moment you can simply spoof your ONT with the usual commands.

+## Change PLOAM password from the web UI

+On some software versions, Password and Update Password fields are disabled and hidden even when using the admin account.
+They sometimes can be re-enabled via the browser's developer console by editing the HTML code and setting:

+- CSS display property to show (from none)
+- HTML `disabled=true` attribute to `enabled=true`

+{% include image.html file="f6005/f6005_of_change_ploam.png" alt="F6005 procedure for changing the PLOAM password" caption="F6005 procedure for changing the PLOAM password" %}

+This has been tested on the following firmware versions:
+- V6.0.10P2N19 (OpenFiber)

 # Known Bugs